EvgeniBR/react-movie-project/README.md

 # Welcone to My version of a movie database website

+## in this project i use few APIs that relay on each other asynchronously

 ### TMDB Database
 [<img align="center" alt="tic tac toe" width="400px" src="https://pbs.twimg.com/profile_images/1243623122089041920/gVZIvphd_400x400.jpg" />